vit-pi/StaircaseModel/Postprocessing/README.md

 5) Use your favourite software to turn a sequence of movie snapshots into a movie file.
 (I used ImageJ.)

 ## Output:
 A folder with snapshots of Supplementary Movie 1 in the RawMovies folder.
 With a use of a third-party software, this can be turned into a movie.
+Only the end-result is shown in the folder since the snapshots take a large size.

 ## Estimated run time:
 2 minutes